 Yes, our giant bathroom, really more of a wet room, has a waterfall shower, complete with rocks and flowers around the sides.
 Next to it is also a stand-up Jacuzzi shower with several jets and nozzles to massage the entire body as you shower.
 There is a small toilet room, a sink, white fuzzy towels and all different levels of lighting to choose from in the bathroom, which is larger than several hotel rooms we have stayed in on our travels.

 As luxurious as our room feels, however, we are also tempted to spend the day down in the pool area.
-Mountain Paradise Lodge has a large, heated pool with a swim-up bar where guests of all ages mingle day and night.
+Mountain Paradise Hotel has a large, heated pool with a swim-up bar where guests of all ages mingle day and night.
 There is also a small whirlpool set behind a waterfall for guests looking for a bit more privacy in the pool, plus either sun chairs or hammocks to relax in a covered area behind the pool.

 We actually made it past the pool and back into the car for a long hike at the volcano and a trip to the giant La Fortuna waterfall that day, and came home that first night so tired we could only sleep like babies in that comfortable king bed.